codex-storage/codex-research/design/sales.md

 the [sliding window
 mechanism](https://github.com/codex-storage/codex-research/blob/master/design/marketplace.md#dispersal).
-If the host is not allowed to fill the slot, the sales process will exit and the host will process the top request in the queue.
+If the host is not allowed to fill the slot, the sales process will exit and the host will process the top slot in the queue.

 #### Queue workers
 Each time an item in the queue is processed, it is assigned to a workers.
 The